thon1525/thon1525/README.md

 <!-- Header Section -->
 <h1 align="center"><font face="Arial">Hi 👋, I'm Thorn Horn <a href="https://www.youtube.com/@thornhourn7595/videos">node.js</a></font></h1>
-<h3 align="center"><font face="Arial"><a href="https://www.linkedin.com/in/thon-hourn-6130142a5/" target="_blank" rel="noreferrer">Thorn</a>Enthusiastic Computer Science student with a
-strong foundation in backend development, specializing in JavaScript, express.js.
-Experienced in building and maintaining server-side applications, working with databases, and creating RESTful APIs.
-Proficient in using Node.js for server-side logic,</font></h3>
+<h3 align="center"><font face="Arial"><a href="https://www.linkedin.com/in/thon-hourn-6130142a5/" target="_blank" rel="noreferrer">Thorn</a>Dynamic and enthusiastic Computer Science student with a solid foundation in full-stack development.
+Specializes in JavaScript and Express.js, with extensive experience in building and maintaining server-side applications, managing databases, and creating RESTful APIs.
+Proficient in Node.js for server-side logic.
+Currently enhancing skills by integrating ASP.NET APIs with cutting-edge frontend frameworks like Vue.js and Next.js.
+Demonstrates strong problem-solving abilities and a passion for adopting new technologies.
+Dedicated to delivering efficient, scalable, and robust solutions.</font></h3>

 <!-- Schedule a 1-on-1 Call Section -->
 <h3 align="left"><font size="+2" face="Verdana">Contact with me</font></h3>